dt3zjy/dt3zjy.github.io/README.md

 ![Welcome to my Website!](public/social_img.png)

 I used Astrofy, a free and open-source template, as a skeleton for this website.
 I used Astro and TailwindCSS to create and populate all of the pages on the website.
-I hosted the website on my own domain which I got through Google Domains. for your Personal Portfolio Website built with Astro and TailwindCSS.
-Create in minutes a website with a Blog, CV, Project Section, Store, and RSS Feed.
+I hosted the website on my own domain which I got through Google Domains.

 ## Demo
 I used Astrofy, a free and open-source template, as a skeleton for this website.
 I used Astro and TailwindCSS to create and populate all of the pages on the website.
 I hosted the website on my own domain which I got through Google Domains.